fbrunodr/CompetitiveProgramming/README.md

 Test Coverage Report

-🔴 AVLtree
+🟡 AVLtree (need to test custom user updator)

-🟢 ArticulationPointsAndBridges
+🔴 ArticulationPointsAndBridges

-🔴 BinarySearch
+🟡 BinarySearch (only last true has been used in tests)

-🟡 CentroidDecomposition
+🔴 CentroidDecomposition

-🟡 DivideAndConquerDP
+🔴 DivideAndConquerDP

-🔴 EulerianTrail
+🟢 EulerianTrail

 🔴 FastOfflineQueries

 🟢 FenwickTree

-🟡 GaussianElimination
+🔴 GaussianElimination

 🟢 GraphCompression